 May 14, 1959: The Fuel Fabrication Facility is dedicated in Building 350 in Illinois.
 It was the nation’s first large-scale plant for making nuclear reactor fuel elements from plutonium.
-Today, it houses DOE’s New Brunswick Laboratory.
+Today, the building has been repurposed for other uses.

 November 27, 1962: EBR-I becomes the world’s first reactor to produce electricity with a plutonium core.